woojinnn/CS-APP/README.md

 [Please sign KAIST School of Computing Honor Code here](https://gg.kaist.ac.kr/quiz/35/).

+#### Cheating

+**IMPORTANT: PAY CLOSE ATTENTION.
+VERY SERIOUS.**

+- Cheating is including, but not limited to, the following activities:

+    + *Sharing*: code, document, or any products by copying, retyping, **looking at**, or supplying a file​
+    + *Describing*: verbal description of code from one person to another
+    + *Coaching*: helping your friend to write a lab, line by line​
+    + *Searching*: **the Web for solutions​**
+    + *Copying*: code from a previous course or online solution​ (you are only allowed to use code we supply)

+- Cheating doesn't include the following activities:

+    + Explaining how to use systems or tools​
+    + Helping others with high-level design issues

+- **Cheating will be harshly punished.**

+    + I will raise an issue to the Reward and Punishment Committee.
+    + Ignorance is no excuse.
+    + So don't do it and start early.

+- We will use sophisticated tools for detecting code plagiarism​.

+    + [Google "code plagiarism detector" for images](https://www.google.com/search?q=code+plagiarism+detector&tbm=isch) and see how these tools can detect "sophisticated" plagiarisms.
+      You really cannot escape my catch.
+Just don't try plagiarism in any form.

-### Programming assignments (30%)
+### Programming assignments (40% with different weights among labs)

 There will be about 6 or 7 programming assignments.
 The assignments are the most important part of this course.
 All the assignments are single-student assignments.

-We will be checking for cheating and copying.
-You are not allowed to use others code unless specified in the lab README.
+We will check for cheating (including copying).
+You are not allowed to use others' code unless otherwise specified in the lab README.

 Assignments will be due at 11:59pm on the specified due date. **After the due date, your submission will not be accepted.**

 #### Evaluation